sebsto/amplify-ios-workshop/content/20_getting_started/30_configuring_amplify.md

 end" > Podfile
 {{< /highlight >}}

-1. To download and install the Amplify pod into your project, execute the command:
+3. To download and install the Amplify pod into your project, execute the command:
 ```bash
 cd $PROJECT_DIRECTORY
 pod install --repo-update
 ```

-{{% notice info %}}
-You can safely ignore the "PBXNativeTarget name=`Landmarks` UUID=`B7394861229F194000C47603" warning, we will fix this in a minute.
+::alert[You can safely ignore the "PBXNativeTarget name=`Landmarks` UUID=`B7394861229F194000C47603" warning, we will fix this in a minute.]{header="Info" type="info"}
-{{% /notice %}}

 1. After doing this, you should now see file called `HandlingUserInput.xcworkspace`.
 You are required to use this file from now on instead of the `.xcodeproj` file.
 To open your workspace, execute the command: